Home / Making Alkyl Halides From Alcohols

 Look for a secondary alcohol adjacent to a quaternary carbon (i.e. a carbon attached to 4 other carbons).
 Note how this is essentially the exact same process as the hydride shift above, except that CH3 is migrating, not H.

 Look for a secondary alcohol that is adjacent to a strained ring (cyclobutane in the classic case).
 Once the secondary carbocation is generated, a bond in the strained ring migrates, leading to expansion of the ring by one.
-This is particularly favourable in the case of cyclobutane to cyclopentane since cyclobutane is highly strained (ca 26kcal/mol) whereas cyclopentane has only mild ring strain.
+This is particularly favourable in the case of cyclobutane to cyclopentane since cyclobutane is highly strained (about 26 kcal/mol) whereas cyclopentane has minimal ring strain.

 This type of alkyl shift commonly gives students a hard time, which of course makes it a favourite exam problem of instructors.
 Although the curved arrow drawn is no different than that for the previous two cases, I think the main difficulty is in mapping the product from the starting material.
 In this respect I recommend two things: